kcl-eresearch/High-Performance-Computing-for-Digital-Humanities/docs/using_software.md

 * incompatibilities between different versions and packages

 !!! info
-    We use [spack](https://spack.readthedocs.io/en/latest/) to manage the software on the platform.
+    On CREATE HPC, [spack](https://spack.readthedocs.io/en/latest/) is used to install and manage the software on the platform.

 ## Environment Modules